Adapters

 - Raw client (

-MyRawHttpClient) contains low-level HTTP methods named to match venue endpoints as closely as possible (e.g.,get_instruments,get_balance,place_order).
+MyRawHttpClient) contains low-level HTTP methods named to match venue endpoints (e.g.,get_instruments,get_balance,place_order).
 These methods take venue-specific query objects and return venue-specific response types. - Domain client (

-nautilus_network::http::HttpClientinstead ofreqwest::Clientdirectly - this provides rate limiting, retry logic, and consistent error handling. - Both clients are exposed to Python, but the domain client is the primary interface for most use cases.
+nautilus_network::http::HttpClientinstead ofreqwest::Clientdirectly for rate limiting, retry logic, and consistent error handling. - Both clients are exposed to Python, but the domain client is the primary interface.

 Parser functions